python-openapi/openapi-core/README.rst

 Request object should implement OpenAPI Request protocol (See `Integrations <https://openapi-core.readthedocs.io/en/latest/integrations.html>`__).

-Use the same function to validate webhook request against a given spec.
+(For OpenAPI v3.1) Use the same function to validate webhook request against a given spec.

 .. code-block:: python